rustyio/BinaryVice/README.markdown

 	Term2 = #my_record2 { n = 5000, a=version_two }
 	B2 = vice:to_binary_version(2, Schema2, Term2),

-	% Decode automatically detects the version.
+	% Decode automatically detects whether our
+	% term is version 1 or version 2.

 	% This returns {1, #my_record1 { n=5000}}.
 	vice:from_binary_version(Schemas, B1),